lethargilistic/dcapi/README.md

 Conan characters and cases.
 Why?
 Because nothing has existed like this before and Detective Conan is an institution.

-The data is stored in JSON files and accessible via a Flask REST API that you can self-host.
+The data is stored in JSON files and accessible via a Weppy REST API that you can self-host.
 Eventually, I'll set up a demonstration box, but this project is in early stages.